United Provinces of Agra and Oudh: Dyarchy (1920–37)

 The Government of India Act 1919 expanded the United Provinces Legislative Council to 123 seats, including more elected Indian members.
 The reforms also introduced the principle of diarchy, whereby certain responsibilities such as agriculture, health, education, and local government, were transferred to elected ministers.
 However, the important portfolios like finance, police and irrigation were reserved with members of the Governor's Executive Council.
-Some of the prominent members and ministers in the United Provinces were Mohammad Ali Mohammad Khan (Home Member), C. Y. Chintamani (Minister of Education and Industries) and Jagat Narain Mulla (Minister of Local & Self Government).
+Some of the prominent members and ministers in the United Provinces were Mohammad Ali Mohammad Khan (Home Member), C. Y. Chintamani (Minister of Education and Industries), Jagat Narain Mulla (Minister of Local & Self Government), Rajeshwar Bali (Minister of Education), Kumar Rajindra Singh and Raja Jagannath Baksh Singh.